Introduction

 Developing grant opportunity guidelines

-Grant opportunity guidelines must be developed for all new and revised granting activities, including one‑off ad hoc opportunities.
+- Grant opportunity guidelines must be developed and published for all new and revised granting activities, including one off ad hoc opportunities.
+The same requirement applies to grant opportunities where payments are being made through the states or territories to individuals, businesses or organisations.

-- The CGRPs require accountable authorities and officials to regard to the 9 key principles in the CGRPs when developing and administering a grant opportunity.
+- The CGRPs require accountable authorities and officials to regard to the 9 key principles in the CGRPs when developing and administering a grant opportunity, including when developing grant opportunity guidelines.

 - Grant opportunity guidelines are the authoritative source of information for grant applicants and other stakeholders.
-They should be proportionate to the size and complexity of the grant opportunity, but should include all relevant information about the grant opportunity, including its purpose, how to apply the selection process that will be used, eligibility and assessment criteria and any requirements that successful grantees will have to meet.
+The size and complexity of guidelines should be proportionate to the size and complexity of the grant opportunity but should include all relevant information about the grant opportunity, including its purpose, how to apply the selection process that will be used, eligibility and assessment criteria and any requirements that successful grantees will have to meet.

 - The CGRPs key principle ‘Consistency with grant guidelines and established processes’ provides best practice guidance about developing and using grant opportunity guidelines.